 SEO (Search Engine Optimization)

 This involves optimizing your pages and content to rank higher in search engines so potential customers can find you.
-64% of companies invest in SEO as a strategy for growth, according to HubSpot’s State of Marketing Report 2023.
+HubSpot’s 2026 marketing data shows that website, blog, and SEO efforts are used by 48.4% of B2B marketers and 41.6% of B2C marketers.

 Content Marketing